kyma-project/kyma/docs/kyma/04-04-cluster-installation.md

 1. Use the Gardener dashboard to configure provider settings.

-    >**NOTE**: You need to perform these steps only once.
+    >**NOTE:** You need to perform these steps only once.

     For GCP:
     * Create a project in Gardener.
     * Add a [new service account and roles](https://gardener.cloud/050-tutorials/content/howto/gardener_gcp/#create-a-new-serviceaccount-and-assign-roles).
-      >**NOTE**: Run gcloud auth application-default login and log in with your Google Cloud credentials to get authenticated by Google SDK.
+      >**NOTE**: Run `gcloud auth application-default login` and log in with your Google Cloud credentials to be authenticated by Google SDK.
     * Add the GCP Secret under **Secrets** in the Gardener dashboard.
-    * Add the service account and download the Gardener `kubeconfig` file.
+    * Add the service account and download Gardener's `kubeconfig` file.

     For AKS:
     * Create a project in Gardener.
     * Add the Azure Secret under **Secrets** in the Gardener dashboard.
 Use the details of your Azure service account.
-If do not have an account, you need to request one.
+If do not have an account, request one.
-    * Add the service account and download the Gardener `kubeconfig` file.
+    * Add the service account and download Gardener's `kubeconfig` file.

 2. Provision the cluster using the [Kyma CLI](https://github.com/kyma-project/cli).